UNINETTSigma2/documentation/files_storage/nird/access.md

 We run four login containers per site.

-If you plan to start a `screen` session on one of the login containers or you wish to copy data with the help of `scp` or `WinSCP`, you should log in to a specific container.
+If you plan to start a `screen` session on one of the login containers or you wish to copy data with the help of `rsync`, you should log in to a specific container.

 Addresses are: